Why have we dedicated ourselves to connecting children to Nature through the Arts?

-Our founder, Jamie Black has been a Nature advocate her whole life.
+Our founder, Jamie Black has been an artist and a Nature advocate her whole life.
 Raised in nature, falling in love with the land and taking care of it in every way she can.
 When witnessing humans, young and not so young, littering and illegally dumping garbage, our founder made it her mission to solve this issue by

 Engaging children in their Nature through imaginative play creation.
 We offer programs for children AND training for teachers.